-STUDENT: When there's been lots of rain, we go out bush and we um, look at what, some pathways.
+STUDENT: When there's been rain, we go out bush and we um, at what's been pathways.

-DAISY WARD, NGAANYATJARRA ELDER AND EDUCATOR: It is important to go back because there's lots of education in Ngaanyatjarra way, in western way, so we still need children to learn both ways, in our ways too.
+DAISY WARD, NGAANYATJARRA ELDER AND EDUCATOR: It is important to go back.
+There is lots of education in a way, in western way, so we still need children to learn both ways, in our ways too.